 Texture might not be one of the first things that comes to mind when designing a boardwalk, but it’s an important piece to acknowledge.
 Since bikers and runners often utilize boardwalks like this, ensuring their safety is very important.
 Research which materials will quickly become slippery or grow algae in high moisture areas.

-Precast concrete comes in different textures, including skid resistant options such as sandblast, which provides a less dangerous surface in all weather conditions.
-Check out these videos from the McMullen Greenway in North Carolina to see the impact of the skid resistant sandblast texture.
+Precast concrete comes in different textures, including slip-resistant textures, which provides a less dangerous surface in all weather conditions.
+Check out these videos from the McMullen Greenway in North Carolina to see the impact of the skid resistant texture.

 Consideration #4: Aesthetic Design